devigned/wasi-worker/README.md

 ```shell
 $ make run-wt
 ```
-You should see `hello world!` output from the worker.
+You should see `Hello, world!` output from the worker.

 The preceding command will build the Rust worker project, then run wasmtime.
 If you are curious, take a look at the Makefile.